I began with the bicycling. I searched the web for companies

 bottle.
 By this time, the boat had docked at Wormerveer.
 Bicycles were offloaded, and we

 were off in a light rain.
+This first

 ride was a short one, about five miles through the streets of the town and a connecting